nomppy/nomppy.github.io/content/posts/msu.md

 We each heal on our own timescales, and it is not a race to see who can heal the fastest.
 Plus, even the people who seem most okay are prone to breaking down in tears at random intervals.

-A question to ask yourself is this: will this be an event that defines the rest of your life, or one of many obstacles that you will overcome?
-Will this one man dictate the trajectory of your life?

-The answer, I hope, is no.
-Being strong is a subversion of the killer's wishes to disrupt our lives, and we carry forward in life, in honor of those that could not.

-Concretely, my personal advice is to watch comedy (Norm MacDonald is a favorite), read books, get some work done if you feel up to it, hang out with friends, eat good food, watch the sunset, play with pets, listen to music[^7] (my playlists in the footnote), and in general appreciate the small, normal things in life.

 Be kind, especially to yourself.